jesscjess/forthegram/README.md

 # forthegram

-I use CodePen to create links you can practise with:
+I use CodePen to create links you can practise with.
+This is what CodePen looks like:

 ![CodePen Screenshot](/img/codepen_screenshot.PNG)